-Upon retirement, Ian joined the Board of Directors of the Health Sciences Centre Foundation in 1997, serving until 2006 when he was named an Honourary Director.
+Upon retirement, Ian joined the Board of Directors of the Health Sciences Centre Foundation in 1997, serving until 2006 when he was named a Distinguished Patron.
 While serving on the Board, he led the research grant allocations process, working to attract high-quality applications and volunteers to review them.
 He was eager to support the efforts of young researchers.

 “The grants weren’t large at the time,” recalls Ian, “but our support helped researchers keep their work going and attract funding from other sources.”